The Museum and Gardens are open, and free to visit.

 Please download online tickets to your mobile device in advance.
 When available, please choose ‘Horniman Public Wi-Fi’.

-You are welcome to consume takeaways from our kiosks, as well as packed lunches and picnics, in the Gardens.
+You are welcome to consume takeaways from our Cafe, kiosks, as well as packed lunches and picnics, in the Gardens.
+The Dutch Barn is open daily for picnicking in rainy weather – it is located opposite the Bandstand in the Gardens.

 If you think you have lost property at the Horniman, either call us on 020 8699 1872 (x183) or e-mail email@example.com